classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/reserved-seating.md

     ***

-4. On the Popup, upload cropped particular ticket seating image.
+4. In the popup, upload the cropped seating image for the specific ticket type.

     ***